 4. Understanding Learner Needs

 A deep understanding of the needs of diverse learners is a hallmark of effective teaching.
 This skill is directly applicable to instructional design, where creating learner-centric materials is paramount.
-Your ability to empathize with learners, anticipate their challenges, and tailor content to meet their needs positions you as a designer who can create meaningful and accessible learning experiences.
+Your ability to empathise with learners, anticipate their challenges, and tailor content to meet their needs potentially positions you as a designer who can create meaningful and accessible learning experiences.

 5. Adaptability and Innovation